Theme park death probe 'taking too long'

 Mr Vaz, who called for tougher safety legislation for theme park water rides during a Commons debate, said discussions were under way.

-A spokesman for Staffordshire Police said the force is still working with the Health and Safety Executive and Crown Prosecution Service "to establish what happened".
+Staffordshire Police said the force is still working with the Health and Safety Executive and Crown Prosecution Service "to establish what happened".